Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Tip #27: Research the Restaurant Before you Go

 With all the new & unique culinary experiences in the Hudson Valley, make sure you do your research regarding restaurants.
-Some menus may be too complicated or complex, especially if you’re dining with children.
+Some menus may be too eclectic or complex, especially if you’re dining with children.

-Tip #28: Visit Seasonal Farmers’ Markets
+Tip #28: Visit Seasonal Farmers Markets

 These are wonderful community hubs and besides the local produce, some of these markets offer other activities, as well as, Food trucks.

-Why You Should Visit the Hudson Valley
+Why You Should Visit the Hudson Valley & Support Hudson Valley Tourism

 The Hudson Valley is a monumental place to visit and explore.
 With the abundance of things to do, there is no shortage of adventures you can take either alone, with a significant other and/or as a family.